DFIRScience/UFDR2DIR/README.md

 Cellebrite apparently does some deleted data recovery.
 These files are currently **not** being extracted if they lack path information.

+Physical Analyzer also extracts archive files.
+When recovering the structure we write the original archive file in the original path.
+Any extracted files are currently disregarded.

 Most UFDR are probably going to be from Android and iOS.
 Windows, however, has a lot of illegal file path characters.
 If you extract the UFDR on Windows/NTFS, illegal characters will be stripped from the file path.
 Be aware that some paths may be slightly different from original on Windows.

 **Example:** ```com.facebook.katana:dash``` <-- ":" is an illegal path character in NTFS (thanks, alternate data streams!).
 As such, UFDR2DIR extracts it as ```com.facebook.katanadash``` on Windows.
 Linux and MacOS are unaffected.